DanielxBlack/pwnieMail.py/README.md

 # About the project
 It's really nothing special, to be honest.
 I'm learning Python and building simple tools is part of that journey.

+# How it works
+pwnieMail is designed for python 3.
+Run it with:
+> python3 pwnieMail.py